ppranitps20/Python-Notes/README.md

 ![alt text](https://covers.oreillystatic.com/images/0636920032519/lrg.jpg)

-I highly recommend referring to this book for mastering python and undertsanding the design principles and compromises Python3 makes in their language.
+I highly recommend referring to this book for mastering python and understanding the design principles and compromises Python3 makes in their language.

 You can view this books locally by cloning this repo:
 ```